CallMeHabi/akid/README.md

    ```
 5. Open a pull request.

-## 📄 License
-This project is licensed under the MIT License.
-See the file for details.

 ## 📩 Contact
 For questions, suggestions, or feedback, reach out to us at At.aminedhouadi@gmail.com